"Imagination is everything.

 Sagda grandis.
 Barbecue Bottom, north-central Jamaica.

-Platysuccinea portoricensis, feeding on a fungus.
+Platysuccinea portoricensis, feeding on a fungus and active at night.
 El Yunque National Forest, north-eastern, Puerto Rico.

 This species covers its shell in soil and debris, probably as a disguise.

-lives during the day under rotten logs or holes in tree trunks, and
+animal lives during the day under rotten logs or holes in tree

 Family Subulinidae